brainlife/app-tractanalysisprofiles/README.md

 # Tract Analysis Profiles

 This app will compute profiles of tensor (i.e. AD, FA, MD, RD) and/or NODDI (i.e. ICVF, ISOVF, OD) measures, and their inverse measures and corresponding standard deviations, over a user-specified number of nodes along segmented white matter fascicles.
 This app requires the white matter classification (wmc) datatype, the whole-brain tractogram tck datatype used to generate the wmc dattype, and a tensor dataytpe.
 Optionally, the user can input a NODDI dataype.
-Based on user-input, it computes these profiles using either dtiComputeDiffusionPropertiesAlongFG_sd from Vistasoft (, which weights streamlines based on their distance away from a central core of the fascicle (i.e. ‘volume based’), or Compute_FA_AlongFG, which does not weight the streamlines and is appropriate for testing models involving streamline/fiber crossings (i.e. ‘fiber based’).
+This version of the app uses Dipy and pyAFQ to generate tract profiles.
 EPS and PNG images of these profiles are created for the measures, and a .csv file is outputted containing all the measures and standard deviations for each segmented fascicle.

 ### Authors